POSTEK-OX-Script/Local-Excel-Files/README.md

 Currently the code requires two files to execute, an Excel file and a command file that holds all the information in regards to the actual label design.

 Both files are provided in this repository.
-Please note the command file is provided for 300 dpi machines, you can easily generate your own design using a label editing software like bartender and the Excel data can be easily replaced with your own Excel file.
-Be sure to change the part of the code that iterates through the excel file if you are using a different data structure for your excel file.
+Please note the command file is provided for 300 dpi machines, You can easily generate your own design using a label editing software like Bartender and the Excel data can be easily replaced with your own Excel file.
+Be sure to change the part of the code that iterates through the Excel file if you are using a different data structure for your Excel file.

-To execute this demo, simply load the .py file, Fixed Assets Data.xlsx(Source for the data) and command4-en.txt(file for the label design) into your printer through the POSTEK App.
+To execute this demo, simply load the .py file, Fixed Assets Data.xlsx(Source for the data), and command4-en.txt(file for the label design) into your printer through the POSTEK App.
 Then to run the program you can initiate it from the printer touch screen or the POSTEK App.

-- Initiating the program from printer touch screen
+- Initiating the program from the printer touchscreen
     - On your printer's touch screen, go to settings>Ox Script>[your file name].py.
 Press it and select run from the bottom right of the pop-up window

 - Initiating the program from the POSTEK App
-    - Inside the App, select Ox Script from the left hand side.
-Connect to the printer that you just moved the files to and select the file from the left hand side drop down, click run on the top right hand corner
+    - Inside the App, select Ox Script from the left-hand side.
+Connect to the printer that you just moved the files to and select the file from the left-hand side drop-down, click run on the top right-hand corner

 ## License